bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:07:00

-One more thing, the napsack transactions...
+One more thing, the knapsack transactions...

+## Deciding Next Meeting's topic

 Lucas Ontivero: 01:07:06

 Lucas, because Aviv is leaving, before Aviv leaves, can we decide on what should be our next...
 What should be next Monday.
 What should we look into?
 You guys have ideas?

 Unknown speaker: 01:07:25

-No. Coinshopper?
+oinshuffle?

 Lucas Ontivero: 01:07:33

-All right, `Coinshuffle`, one idea.
+All right, Coinshuffle, one idea.

 Aviv Milner: 01:07:41

-There are some papers that were cited by Felix's paper that I thought were interesting but I think `coinshuffle` was one of them.
+There are some papers that were cited by Felix's paper that I thought were interesting but I think Coinshuffle was one of them.

 Lucas Ontivero: 01:07:59

-There is also a coinjoin Sudoku from Christovatas, anonymizing all the blockchain info shared
+There is also [coinjoin Sudoku](https://github.com/kristovatlas/coinjoin-sudoku) from kristovatlas, de-anonymizing all the blockchain.info SharedCoin coinjoins.

-Lucas Ontivero: 01:08:16

-Also,

-Lucas Ontivero: 01:08:22

-also secure multiparty computation, which came up in the paper, but I've seen that came up so many times in so many papers in the coinshuffle paper too by the way that I'm just as interested what the heck that would be.
+Also, secure multiparty computation, which came up in the paper, but I've seen that came up so many times in so many papers in the coinshuffle paper too by the way that I'm just as interested what the heck that would be.
 So anyway any more ideas or decide on these three now?
 Or vote, let's vote for these three.
 Or something else in the mix, do you want to add?

 Unknown speaker: 01:09:04

-I prefer coin shuffle and there is another variant, I don't remember this, it is coin shuffle plus plus or something like that
+I prefer Coinshuffle and there is another variant, I don't remember this, it is Coinshuffle++ or something like that.

 Lucas Ontivero: 01:09:15

-There is coin shuffle plus plus and there is value shuffle.
-Which is coinshuffle++ with confidential transactions.
-So anyway Let's go from left to right Aviv, coin shuffle, coinjoin sudoku, secure multi-party computation?
+There is Coinshuffle++ and there is value shuffle, which is Coinshuffle++ with confidential transactions.
+So anyway, let's go from left to right.
+Aviv, Coinshuffle, coinjoin sudoku, secure multi-party computation?

 Aviv Milner: 01:09:39